Community College-Research University Partnerships

-A grant to Case Western Reserve University (CWRU) is supporting a humanities alliance with Cuyahoga Community College (Tri-C) in support of humanities student transfer and stronger collaborations between faculty at the university and in the community college system.
+A partnership between Case Western Reserve University and Cuyahoga Community College fosters an alliance in support of humanities transfer students and stronger collaboration between faculty at the university and in the community college system

-The University of Washington (UW) is developing a partnership with three two-year colleges in Seattle as part of a grant-funded program that seeks to reimagine the humanities PhD.
+The University of Washington developed a partnership with three two-year colleges in Seattle as part of a grant-funded program aimed at reimagining the humanities PhD.

 Los Angeles, California

-UCLA’s Initiative for Excellence in Pedagogy and Innovative Classrooms (EPIC) is developing new practices to reorient humanities pedagogy to 21st-century learning, with special emphases on creating inclusive classrooms, applying humanities perspectives in interdisciplinary fields, and using technology in humanities classes.
+UCLA’s Initiative for Excellence in Pedagogy and Innovative Classrooms (EPIC) developed new practices to reorient humanities pedagogy to 21st-century learning, with special emphases on creating inclusive classrooms, applying humanities perspectives in interdisciplinary fields, and using technology in humanities classes.

 New York, New York

-The Graduate Center (GC) of the City University of New York (CUNY) has launched an initiative to equip PhD students to teach humanities courses at LaGuardia Community College (LCC), to enhance collaborations in pedagogy between GC and LCC humanities faculty, and to expand opportunities in the humanities for community college students.
+The Graduate Center (GC) of the City University of New York launched an initiative to equip PhD students to teach humanities courses at community colleges, to enhance collaborations in pedagogy between GC and New York City community college humanities faculty, and to expand opportunities in the humanities for New York City community college students.